danielstern/ngAudio/README.md

 - Fixed bug where performance could not be changed after sound was loaded
 - Updated bower file and dependencies to use Bower for development environment deps using devDependencies
 - Added longer song in examles
+- automate to github page deploy
+- add stuff to Readme

 Release Notes v1.6.2
 -------